Michael-Kolbasov/file-lines-counter/README.md

 # file-lines-counter
-A program that counts the amount of lines of all files and subdirectories in a custom directory
+A program that counts the amount of lines of all files including files in subdirectories in a custom directory